gretchenwright/BurrowsWheeler/README.md

                   [--countgap COUNTGAP] [--suffixgap SUFFIXGAP]
                   indexfile

-Create an index from a string supplied on the command line py BWIndex.py --genome ACGCGCTAA$ test_index.txt --countgap 5 --suffixgap 5
+Create an index from a string supplied on the command line:\ py BWIndex.py --genome ACGCGCTAA$ test_index.txt --countgap 5 --suffixgap 5

 Create an index from a genome file